 Ginseng has been proven to help reduce the occurrence and severity of hot flashes and night sweats in menopausal women.
-Recent research has even found that it can help postmenopausal women lessen their risk of cardiovascular disease.
+Recent has even found that it can help postmenopausal women lessen their risk of cardiovascular disease.

 A 2010 study also showed that red ginseng can help menopausal women increase sexual arousal and improve their sex lives.